 - You would not have been injured had it not been for the actions of the defendant

-In a slip and fall case, there are additional factors that apply in determining whether the proper owner acted unreasonably.
+In a fall on black ice case, additional factors apply in determining whether the proper owner acted unreasonably.

 When the owner themselves did not create the dangerous condition, they can be liable when they knew or should have known about it and did nothing to remedy it.